vedph/pythia/docs/components.md

 - `KeepTags`: true to keep tags in the TEI's text.
 The default value is false.
 Even when true, the TEI header is cleared anyway.

+### UDP Text Filter

+- tag: `text-filter.udp` (in `Pythia.Udp.Plugin`)

+[UDPipe](https://lindat.mff.cuni.cz/services/udpipe/)-based text filter.
+This filter analyzes the whole text using the UDPipe API service, storing the results in the filter's context.
+Later, this will be available to token filters, which will apply attributes from it.
+Thus, the received text is only used to extract from it POS data, and is not altered in any way.

+Options:

+- `Model`: the UDPipe model's name (e.g. `latin-perseus-ud-2.10-220711`, `italian-isdt-ud-2.10-220711`, etc.).
+- `MaxChunkLength`: the maximum length of the chunk of text to submit to UDP processor for analysis.
+This may be required when dealing with API-based UDPipe processors, to limit the amount of text passed to the endpoint via form encoding.
+Chunks are split according to sentence end markers, in order to avoid splitting a sentence.
+You should ensure that the maximum chunk length is greater than or equal to the maximum length of a sentence.

 ### XML Tag Filler Text Filter

 - tag: `text-filter.xml-tag-filler`